 Quarter and semester exams count as 25% of the quarter grade and are not listed separately on the report card.
+If the numerical average for the quarter grade is a decimal greater than or equal to .50, the grade will be rounded up.
 Number grades for course work, exams, and quarter averages will be assigned a letter grade according to the school's grading scale, as follows.
-Quarter and semester averages will not be rounded up.
 Numerical quarter grades will be visible on PlusPortals.
 Quarter report cards will be emailed to all parent email addresses on file in the school data base and to the student's Dominican email address.
 End of the year report cards will also be mailed via the US Postal Service to the student's home address on file in the school data base.